Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs: History

-The Clinton administration declined to nominate an assistant to the secretary of defense for nuclear and chemical and biological defense programs between 1997 and 2001, having determined (as part of its Defense Reform Initiative) that the position should be eliminated.
+The Clinton administration declined to nominate an assistant to the secretary of defense for nuclear and chemical and biological defense programs (ATSD (NCB)) between 1997 and 2001, having determined (as part of its Defense Reform Initiative) that the position should be eliminated.
 Congress insisted that the Pentagon maintain the office, arguing it was necessary to ensure appropriate senior-level policy oversight and implementation guidance within the Department of Defense.

-In January 2011, President Obama signed the National Defense Authorization Act for FY 2011, renaming the assistant to the secretary of defense for nuclear and chemical and biological defense programs the assistant secretary of defense for nuclear, chemical and biological defense programs.
+In January 2011, President Obama signed the National Defense Authorization Act for FY 2011, renaming the ATSD (NCB) to the assistant secretary of defense for nuclear, chemical and biological defense programs, or ASD (NCB).

+In December 2024, the ASD (NCB) was redesignated by the National Defense Authorization Act for Fiscal Year 2025 as the ASD for nuclear deterrence, chemical, and biological defense policy and programs, or ASD (ND-CBD).
+On May 21, 2025, the Deputy Secretary of Defense formally established the office of the ASD (ND-CBD).

+Additionally, the deputy assistant secretary of defense for chemical and biological defense, or DASD (CBD), was replaced by the DASD for chemical, biological, radiological, and nuclear defense, or DASD (CBRND).
+The DASD for threat reduction and arms control, or DASD (TRAC), was replaced by the DASD for nuclear deterrence and countering weapons of mass destruction policy, or DASD (CWMD).